Carrow Road: International football

 Carrow Road has never hosted a match involving the England national team, but the England under-21 team has played at the stadium on five occasions.
 The first was in 1983 in a European Under-21 Championship qualifying match against Denmark, which England won 4–1.
 The team played another qualifying match in the same tournament at the stadium in 1997, beating Greece 4–2.
 The Slovakia team featured in a friendly match at the ground in June 2007, England winning 5–0 in front of a crowd of 20,193 people.
 In 2010, the ground played host to a play-off against Romania, a game the home side won 2–1 in front of a then record all-seated attendance for the stadium of 25,749.
 Most recently, in October 2012, the England U21s defeated their Serbian counterparts 1–0 at Carrow Road.

 Games involving the England under-19 team and the full England women's team have also been played at the stadium.
-The women's team have played there on two occasions; the first a 1–0 defeat to Nigeria in July 2002, in front of over 8,000 fans, and the second a 1–0 victory over Iceland in March 2006, before a 9,616 crowd.
+The women's team have played there on four occasions; the first a 1–0 defeat to Nigeria in July 2002, in front of over 8,000 fans, and the second a 1–0 victory over Iceland in March 2006, before a 9,616 crowd.
+In February 2022 a crowd of 14,284 saw England draw 0-0 with Spain in the Arnold Clark Cup, with Norfolk-born player Lauren Hemp making a substitute appearance at her local stadium.
+Hemp and the Lionesses returned to the stadium in July 2024, when a crowd of 23,003 saw them secure a 2-1 victory over the Republic of Ireland in a UEFA Women’s EURO 2025 qualifier, with Alessia Russo and Georgia Stanway scoring England’s goals.

+1986 WFA Cup final

+Prior to 2015, finals of the Women's FA Cup were held at various grounds across the country.
+By coincidence, the year that Carrow Road was chosen in 1986, Norwich reached the final and they beat Doncaster Belles 4-3.